 Expunging or Sealing Your Criminal Record After Resolving Your Florida Arrest

 One of the important considerations you must understand is whether or not the resolution of your case will allow you to seal or expunge the record.
 Sealing or expunging your record is the first step to keeping this out of the public’s eye.
-This also means keeping it from your employer, family and friends, off job applications, etc.
+This also means keeping it from your employer, family and friends, off job applications, etc. See, What is an Expungement.

 How Can You Expunge Your Florida Record (From Far Away)